 After having breakfast we cross a ridge to the Limbu village of Khunjari and walk down to Phawa Khola.
 We then climb all the way through Shimu village to Thenbewa.
-Subsequently we keep on walking through beautiful village to Lali Kharka.
+Subsequently, we keep on walking through the beautiful village to Lali Kharka.

 - Day 25: Lali Kharka to the Taplegunj via airfield at Suketar (2,300m/7,545 ft).
 4-5 hours trek

-Today is a last day of our trek.
+Today is the last day of our trek.
 After having breakfast, we continue to ascend from Lalikharka to Deurali.
-After that we take descending trials to the airfield at Suketar and further down to Taplejung.
-Arriving at Taplejung brings end to our amazing trek around Kanchenjunga.
+After that, we take descending trials to the airfield at Suketar and further down to Taplejung.
+Arriving at Taplejung brings an end to our amazing trek around Kanchenjunga.

-You can see magnificent view of Mount Makalu from Deurali ridge.
+- You can see the magnificent view of Mount Makalu from Deurali ridge.